-- C. Add field "acres" as float field type.
+- a.
+Add field "hex_id" as a long integer field type.
+Calculate field "hex_id" to match field "FID" or "OBJECTID" - C. Add field "acres" as float field type.
 Calculate the geometry of each hexagon in acres to ensure that all hexagons are a minimum 10 acres in area - D. Eliminate hexagons that fail to contain at least 50% of Habitat Core geometry within the areas of each hexagon.
 This removes hexagons that contains less than half of their area overlapping Habitat Cores - a.
 Run Tabulate Intersection or Summarize Within to calculate the areas of the Habitat Cores within each hexagon - b.
-If needed, join resulting summary table back to the hexagons on field "hex\id" - i.
+If needed, join resulting summary table back to the hexagons on field "hex_id" - i.
 Remove hexagons containing less than 50% of intersecting Core geometry - E. Prepare to identify each hexagon as distinct "Green" or "Blue" hexagons: - a.
-Add field "hex\type" as a text field type, 5 characters long - F. Determine whether a hexagon is either a Blue (typically marine) or a Green (typically terrestrial) hexagon using the NHDArea dataset - a.
+Add field "hex_type" as a text field type, 5 characters long - F. Determine whether a hexagon is either a Blue (typically marine) or a Green (typically terrestrial) hexagon using the NHDArea dataset - a.
 Run Tabulate Intersection or Summarize Within to calculate the areas of the hexagons that intersect with the NHDArea polygons, FTYPE = 445 (ocean) - b.
-If needed, join resulting summary table back to the hexagons on field "hex\id" - Hexagons containing at least 50% geometry of FTYPE = 445 are Blue - 1.
-Calculate field "hex\type" to "Blue" - ii.
+If needed, join resulting summary table back to the hexagons on field "hex_id" - i.
+Hexagons containing at least 50% geometry of FTYPE = 445 are Blue - 1.
+Calculate field "hex_type" to "Blue" - ii.
 Hexagons containing less than 50% of FTYPE = 445 are Green - 1.
-Calculate field "hex\type" to "Green" - iii.
+Calculate field "hex_type" to "Green" - iii.
 Export Blue and Green hexagons into individual datasets - G. The resulting two datasets are Blue Habitat Hexagons and Green Habitat Hexagons